 Five week-long sessions of classes are offered each summer.
-Half-day classes are either 9 AM - 12 PM or 1 - 4 PM.
+Half-day camps are either 9 AM - 12 PM or 1 - 4 PM.
 Full-day camps are from 9 AM to 4 PM.
-Teachers are paid accordingly for half-day classes and full-day camps.
+Teachers are paid accordingly for half-day and full-day camps.

-The classes offered are a combination of new classes along with past favorites.
-The classes consist of a wide variety of topics and incorporate STEAM-based activities or curricula (Science, Technology, Engineering, Art and Math) in almost all of them, including the literature, social studies and outdoor education classes.
+The camps offered are a combination of new camps along with past favorites.
+The camps consist of a wide variety of topics and incorporate STEAM-based activities or curricula (Science, Technology, Engineering, Art and Math) in almost all of them, including the literature, social studies and outdoor education camps.
 The curriculum is created by the teachers and is based on their passions and interests.

-Most of the classes are held at a main program site, Holmes Elementary School; however, community sites (UNL, other LPS schools, Holmes Lake, etc.) are used when this best meets the needs of the class.
+Most of the camps are held at a main program site, Holmes Elementary School; however, community sites (UNL, other LPS schools, Holmes Lake, etc.) are used when this best meets the needs of the camp.

-Class size is generally 17 students for grades K - 2 and 20 students for grades 3 - 8.
+Camp size is generally 17 students for grades K - 2 and 20 students for grades 3 - 8.
 Full-day camps may vary.
-Class size may be adjusted when co-taught.
+Camps size may be adjusted when co-taught.

-Each class has one or more Classroom Assistants aged 9th grade to adult.
+Each camp has one or more Camp Assistants aged 8th grade to adult.